gandallab/brain_CTP_deconv/README.md

 ## Data

 - Where possible, we've tried to keep data within this GitHub repo
-- However, for larger files we've used Zenodo, but this is all described in the README within the relevant folders :)
+- However, for larger files we've used Zenodo [10.5281/zenodo.7604233], but this is all described in the README within the relevant folders :)